DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 If your app **crashes** then the process dies, so K8s can restart the pod.
 But if your app **freezes**, then...
 K8s cannot know that app has gone down.
 Say your app runs into an infinite loop because of some bug.
 But the container is still running, so K8s does not kill it and restart the pod.

+**important**: the container runtime indeed takes care of restarting the crashed container in the pod, a set number of times.
+After a limit, it gives up.. and THEN if the livenessProbe limit is reached, this incident is reported to kube-apiserver, and the replicaset will create a brand new pod. [restart policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)

 ```yaml
 apiVersion: v1